(Last updated: 24 July 2024)

 The (official) interpretation and application of the legislation was accompanied by the German Ministry of Finance (BMF) circular of 29 March 2021.
 This application circular was amended most recently by the BMF circular dated 23 January 2023.
 See also here on the website of the German Federal Central Tax Office (BZSt) for an overview of the BMF circulars relevant to DAC 6.

-Although the introduction of disclosure requirements to include domestic tax arrangements was discussed during the transposition of DAC 6, it was rejected during the legislative process.
-It had nevertheless been expected ever since that disclosure requirements would be extended to include domestic arrangements, as also agreed in the governing parties’ coalition agreement in 2021.
+Update: Current draft legislation (government draft) for a Tax Reform Act provides for a notification obligation for domestic tax arrangements.
+Although the introduction of disclosure requirements for domestic tax arrangements was discussed during the transposition of DAC 6, it was rejected in the course of the legislative process.
+It has nevertheless been expected ever since that disclosure requirements would be extended to include domestic arrangements, as also agreed in the governing parties’ coalition agreement in 2021.

 The official draft bill published by the government on 30 August includes further changes with regard to some aspects of the planned new rules.